zmx3ra/mongodb-practice/README.md

 4. Provide credentials by setting three environment variables in your `~/.bashrc` file:

     ```
-    export MONGOHOST=""   # should look something like `cluster0.XXXX.mongodb.net` - remove `mongodb+srv://` and username/password if present.
+    export MONGOHOST=""   # should look something like `mongodb+srv://cluster0.XXXX.mongodb.net` - remove username/password if present.
     export MONGOPASS=""   # the db username you created with your Atlas cluster.
     export MONGOUSER=""   # the db password you set when you created your Atlas cluster.
     ```

-5. Source your `~/.bashrc` file to refresh your environment:
+5. Refresh `bash` by sourcing your `~/.bashrc` file:

     ```
     source ~/.bashrc